IRTF-HRPC/draft-guidelines/draft-guidelines.md

 - Right to freedom of expression
 - Right to political participation
 - Right to participate in cultural life, arts and science

+## Localization

+Question(s):
+Does your protocol uphold the standards of internationalization?
+Have you made any concrete steps towards localizing your protocol for relevant audiences?

+Explanation:
+Localization refers to the adaptation of a product, application or document content to meet the language, cultural and other requirements of a specific target market (a locale) {{W3Ci18nDef}}.
+For our purposes, it can be described as the practice of translating an implementation to make it functional in a specific language or for users in a specific locale (see Internationalization).
+The objective of international is localization, but they are not the same.
+Internationalization is a necessary precondition for localization.

+Example:
+The Internet is a global medium, but many of its protocols and products are developed with a certain audience in mind, that often share particular characteristics like knowing how to read and write in American Standard Code for Information Interchange (ASCII) and knowing English.
+This limits the ability of a large part of the world's online population from using the Internet in a way that is culturally and linguistically accessible.
+An example of a standard that has taken into account the view that individuals like to have access to data in their native language can be found in {{RFC5646}}.
+The document describes a way to label information with an identifier for the language in which it is written.
+And this allows information to be presented and accessed in more than one language.

+Impacts:

+- Right to non-discrimination
+- Right to participate in cultural life, arts and science
+- Right to freedom of expression

 ## Open Standards